1976 Australian Drivers' Championship: Championship name

-The championship has been referred to by various names including the 1976 Australian Formula 1 Championship, the 1976 Gold Star Championship, and the 1976 Australian Drivers' Championship.
+The championship has been referred to by various names including the 1976 Australian Formula 1 Championship, the 1976 Gold Star Championship, the 20th Australian Formula 1 Drivers Championship for the 1976 C.A.M.S.
+Gold Star Award and the 1976 Australian Drivers' Championship.
 The latter term is used by CAMS in historical records and has been used in this article.